SMRazaRizvi96/WPF-XML-Visualization/README.md

 ## How to Run
 Clone the repositiory
-Run the solution file from Visual Studio: INETEC-Task.sln
+Run the solution file (INETEC-Task.sln) from Visual Studio.

 ## Interaction
-Run th
+After running the solution, you will see the following GUI in which you can visualuze the different tubes in a Horizontal Grid.
+You can also hover the cursor to find the Row and Column of a specific Tube.